The Evolution of the Cardassian Emblem

 The Cardassian emblem is all green when it can be seen in the genetic lab on Noble Isle in PRO: "Masquerade".
 All other symbols on the display are plain green too, so this is not a new variation but just a styling choice.

 The Obsidian Order emblem can be seen only once, in DS9: "The Die Is Cast".
 It essentially consists just of region #2 of the Cardassian Union emblem whose left side is extended to end in a sharp point.
 There is a color gradient from purple to green, and the color looks overall mottled.

-The Third Order emblem is visible in DS9: "Empok Nor" on a wall, as well as in the form of a badge worn by the Cardassian soldiers who were left behind.
-The Third Order emblem is essentially the Cardassian Union symbol supplemented with two "wings".
+The emblem of the Third Battalion, First Order, is visible in DS9: "Empok Nor" on a wall, as well as in the form of a badge worn by the Cardassian soldiers who were left behind.
+The Third Battalion (or First Order?) emblem is essentially the Cardassian Union symbol supplemented with two "wings".

 A variant of the Cardassian Union emblem appears on all Cardassian starship types.
 It can be seen on the Galor class (both on the physical and on the CGI version), on the Bok'Nor as well as on the Cardassian military freighter (both on the original version, the Groumall, and on the reconstructed ship from DS9: "For the Uniform").
 The symbol is subdivided somewhat differently than the above Cardassian Union emblem on the Galor and Bok'Nor, whereas on the freighter it is solid.